tony-aw/tinycodet/README.md

   argument.
 Slightly re-organized the special attributes contained in alias objects.
 Removed the `verbose` argument from `import_as()`, as I deemed it unnecessary.
+- 18 August 2023: added more safe guards for the import system, and added more tests.
+Converted the website to Bootstrap 3, for more stability, and I like the style more.
+The `import_as()` function now also adds the `ordered_object_names` attribute to aliases.
+This is only needed for testing purposes, but I now allow the user to see this attribute also.

 FUTURE PLANS: